Have you been to Rutland, Vermont lately?

 You’re going to make a day of it, right?
 We’re still discovering the Rutland restaurant scene, and aren’t experts by any stretch of the imagination, but we have found some great spots so far!
 Here are some suggestions for lunch and dinner, plus my favorite meal of the day – coffee!

-Roots the Restaurant: Located on Washington Street, right across from City Hall, this centrally- located eatery focuses on providing affordable, delicious meals from locally-sourced food.
-They are open Tuesday through Saturday from 12 to 8 pm.
+Roots the Restaurant: Located on Washington Street, right across from City Hall, this centrally-located eatery focuses on providing affordable, delicious meals from locally sourced food.
+They are open Monday through Saturday from 11:30 am to 8 pm.

 I was excited to see that they had so many vegetarian options, and I 100% recommend the ravioli!
 Oh, and did I mention that there’s outdoor seating in the warm weather?
 And live music?
 And an eclectic local beer selection?